When Can Babies Sleep on Their Stomach Safely?

 If your newborn baby struggles to fall asleep on their back, you could consider swaddling them to give your little one a sense of security and to help prevent their startle reflex from waking them up during sleep.
 Swaddling could help provide your baby with the secure feeling they are seeking on their tummy, without posing the same risk.

-What are the benefits of 1-year-old babies sleeping on their tummy?
+What are the benefits of a 1-year-old babies sleeping on their tummy?

 If your baby has shown consistently that they like to sleep on their tummy and they are over the age of 1, the benefits of baby sleeping on tummy are: